michaeljones145236/rbtoar/README.md

     Full verbosity can have a large performance impact, as it computes certain expensive quantities each iteration so as to provide more information for troubleshooting.
   - `check_singular` is whether to check if the QEP is numerically singular or not.
 The default value is `false`, because it is a potentially expensive test that may fail to detect nonsingularity.
   - `give_up` specifies how many restarts to allow before terminating the algorithm without finishing, i.e. "giving up".
 When this happens, the algorithm will still return whatever it was able to find and raise a warning.
 The default is to allow (a reasonably generous) 10 restarts.
-If the algorithm does not succeed within 10 restarts, it is unlikely it ever will without changes to other parameters (like `req`, `tol`, `kℓₘₐₓ`) especially for low values of `tol`.
+If the algorithm does not succeed within 10 restarts, it is unlikely it ever will without changes to other parameters (like `req`, `tol`, `kℓ_max`) especially for low values of `tol`.

 ### Returns
   - `λ`: array of approximate eigenvalues.